Nymphaea nouchali var. caerulea: Chemical composition

+Analyses of commercial products show inconsistent alkaloid content.
+A study found nuciferine in all tested "blue lotus" products, but apomorphine in only a few.

+Nymphaea caerulea contains the psychoactive alkaloid nuciferine, which contributes to its euphoric effects.
+Chemical analyses using mass spectrometry have shown that authentic flowers have significantly higher concentrations of nuciferine compared to other water lilies.

+Historically, research into the plant's chemistry produced different findings.
+In the 1970s and 1980s William Emboden suggested that Nymphaea caerulea contained aporphine alkaloids (though photochemical studies were not performed); however at the time aporphine alkaloids were not found in the photochemical studies performed, and the chemical composition of Nymphaea caerulea was discovered to include compounds such as 7-hydroxyflavone, 4,7-dihydroxyaurone, and 4'-hydroxyaurone, along with methyl vanillate and cinnamyl alcohol.

+Cytology

+The chromosome count is n = 14.
+The genome size is 567.24 Mb.

 Taxonomy

 Nymphaea spectabilis, a purple form known from cultivation, and N. capensis, found throughout eastern, central and southern Africa, as well as a number of other named taxa, were synonymised to N. nouchali var. caerulea in the 1989 addition to the Flora of Tropical East Africa (FTEA) series, a position which has generally been accepted, although some of the authorities in Bangladesh and in the United States disagree.

 In 2012 there was a phylogenetic study where N. caerulea was more related to N. gracilis, an endemic of northern Mexico, than it was to N. nouchali.
 The evolutionary tree was a consensus of ITS2 and matk.
 According to this study, N. caerulea should not be considered as a variety of N. nouchali.
 When genomes from the water lily genus (Nymphaea) were published in the journal Nature in 2020, N. caerulea was cited under that name, not as N. nouchali var. caerulea.
 Another phylogenetic study from 2021 found N. caerulea (as N. capensis) to be closest related to N. colorata, an east African species.

 Nymphaea nouchali is itself a taxonomically challenging species, with a distribution that spans Australia, throughout southern Asia, across Africa to the Western Cape.
 It has many colour forms (with red-coloured forms generally called N. stellata) and has a long history of cultivation.
 In Africa, following the 1989 FTEA publication, five different varieties are recognised: var. caerulea, the most widespread, ovalifolia, in parts of tropical Southern Africa, petersiana, the same, zanzibarensis, from tropical southern, central and East Africa, and mutandaensis, which is an endemic of Uganda.
 One of these taxa, var. petersiana, was found to be quite divergent in the 2012 study.
 If the 2012 study is to be accepted, this may indicate that the African populations of N. nouchali belong to another species than the Asian and Australian type populations, and should likely be renamed N. caerulea as this name has priority over N. capensis.